Where is Sardinia?

 Sardinian language

-It is said that this is due to a combination of factors including the food, the wine, regular exercise, the weather and the social structure, by which we Sardinians remain very attached to our family and circle of friends and thus live a healthy, happy life.
+It is said that this is due to a combination of factors including the food, the wine, regular exercise, the weather and the social structure: we Sardinians tend to stay close to our family and circle of friends even when we get old, and thus live a healthy, happy and purposeful life.

 Is Sardinia near Rome?